 The Desire to Attract and Retain a Particular Employee

 If a company really wants a particular employee, then they'll pay more.
 If a company has a reputation as a horrible place to work, they may need to pay more to attract employees, for example.
 If the company has a terrific reputation and their employees are their best fans, they can pay less but know that market-rate pay keeps the best employees.

 The Profitability of the Company or the Funds Available in a Non-Profit or Public Sector Setting

 Often, non-profit or public sector businesses pay less.
 People are willing to work for them anyway because they believe in the mission and vision of the organization.
 The work of the organization may be consistent with their own personal values.

-Or, in the case of government employment and unionized workplaces, the employees may value their job security and expected increases in an increasingly volatile world more than they value increased compensation.
+Or, in the case of government employment and unionized workplaces, the employees may value their job security and expected increases in an increasingly volatile world more than they value their ability to seek increased compensation.

 Some public sector jobs have low paychecks, but high benefits, such as health insurance and pensions.
 With compensation, you need to look at the whole picture in both the public and the private sectors.

-For example, when Bob was making $50,000 at company A and gets a 10 percent raise to come on board, he's probably happy with his $55,000.
-But, when he finds out that Jane, who has the same title and responsibilities, is making $66,000 a year because she was earning $60,000 at her previous company, he'll be angry.
+For example, when Bob was making $50,000 at company A and gets a 10% raise to come on board, he's probably happy with his $55,000.
+But, when he finds out that Jane, who has the same title and responsibilities, is making $66,000 a year because she was earning $60,000 at her previous company, he'll be understandably angry.